cv-core/MIT-Driverless-CV-TrainingInfra/README.md

 ## CVC-YOLOv3

-This is the MIT Driverless Custom implementation of YOLOv3.
+CVC-YOLOv3 is the MIT Driverless Custom implementation of YOLOv3.

 One of our main contributions to vanilla YOLOv3 is the custom data loader we implemented: